mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 * **light salt** -- Most groceries contain salt substitutes that are either half or completely potassium chloride (with perhaps a trace of magnesium carbonate).
 Check the label to ensure no sugar, no carbs.

 * **magnesium supplement** -- Any store with supplements may have magnesium.
-Check ingredients for sugars (sugar, dextrose, etc).
-According to the pharmacist with whom I spoke, magnesium oxide is the most bioavailable, although many use magnesium citrate.
+Check ingredients for unwanted sugars (sugar, dextrose, etc).
+[Magnesium citrate is the most bioavailable](https://www.ncbi.nlm.nih.gov/m/pubmed/14596323/); the oxide form seems inert.

 _Ketoade_ is made by combining

 	* 24 oz (700 ml) water
 	* 0.25 teaspoon (1.25 g) light salt
-	* 0.5 tablespoon (7 g) magnesium citrate
+	* 0.5 tablespoon (7 g) magnesium oxide or citrate

 and yields 290 mg sodium, 350 mg potassium, and 75 mg magnesium per bottle.